tireddy2/pqc-for-engineers/draft-ietf-pquip-pqc-engineers.md

 * Content Encryption: Content encryption typically refers to the encryption of the data using symmetric key algorithms, such as AES, to ensure confidentiality.
 The threat to symmetric cryptography is discussed in {{symmetric}}.

-# Invariants of Post-Quantum Cryptography: Necessitating Compliance Adjustments
+# Invariants of PQC: Necessitating Compliance Adjustments

 In the context of PQC, symmetric-key cryptographic algorithms are generally not directly impacted by quantum computing advancements.
 Symmetric-key cryptography, which includes keyed primitives such as block ciphers (e.g., AES) and message authentication mechanisms (e.g., HMAC-SHA2), rely on secret keys shared between the sender and receiver.
 Symmetric cryptography also includes hash functions (e.g., SHA-256) that are used for secure message digesting without any shared key material.
 HMAC is a specific construction that utilizes a cryptographic hash function (such as SHA-2) and a secret key shared between the sender and receiver to produce a message authentication code.